oasisprotocol/docs/docs/general/foundation/delegation-policy.md

 - Operate Emerald and/or Cipher ParaTime nodes on Mainnet.
 - Operate validator and/or ParaTime nodes on Testnet
 - Participate in community discussion on the network’s future roadmap.
-- Actively participate in the Oasis Community Slack and Oasis Discord channels and help answer questions from other community members.
+- Actively participate on the Oasis Network Community server on Discord and help answer questions from other community members.
 - Build or contribute to tools, services or DApps that benefit developers, node operators and/or the overall Oasis community.